Vojislav Šešelj: Provisional release

 On 6 November 2014, the ICTY granted Šešelj provisional release.
 The decision was made on the basis of Šešelj's diagnosis of metastatic cancer and deteriorating health.

+The ICTY did not reveal to the public the conditions under which Šešelj was released, but announced that no special conditions were set for him, except that he does not leave Serbia, has no contact with victims and witnesses, and that he returns to the custody of the ICTY when he is summoned.

-Šešelj returned to Belgrade after spending more than 11 years on what proved to be an inconclusive trial at the Hague.
+Šešelj returned to Belgrade with thousands of sympathizers waiting for him after spending more than 11 years on what proved to be an inconclusive trial at the Hague.

-Verdict
+First verdict

 On 31 March 2016, one week after the conviction of Bosnian Serb leader Radovan Karadžić, the ICTY found Šešelj not guilty on all charges, with a majority decision on eight counts and a unanimous decision on one.

 His acquittal was described by The Economist as "a victory for advocates of ethnic cleansing" which would have "broad ramifications for international justice."
-Aleksandar Vucic, who served as the PM at the time, commented that the case against Šešelj was inherently flawed and politicized from the beginning.
+Aleksandar Vučić, who served as the PM at the time, commented that the case against Šešelj was inherently flawed and politicised from the beginning.

+Reversing of acquittal

-The acquittal was appealed by prosecutors from the MICT, a United Nations Security Council agency which functions as oversight program of, and successor entity to, the ICTY.
-On 11 April 2018, the Appeals Chamber sentenced him to 10 years in prison under Counts 1, 10, and 11 of the indictment for instigating deportation, persecution (forcible displacement), and other inhumane acts (forcible transfer) as crimes against humanity due to his speech in Hrtkovci on 6 May 1992, in which he called for the expulsion of Croats from Vojvodina.
+The previous acquittal was later appealed by prosecutors from the MICT, a United Nations Security Council agency which functions as oversight program of, and successor entity to, the ICTY.
+On 11 April 2018, the Appeals Chamber entered convictions against him under Counts 1, 10 and 11 for instigating deportation, persecution (forcible displacement), and other inhumane acts (forcible transfer) as crimes against humanity due to his speech in Hrtkovci on 6 May 1992, in which he called for the expulsion of Croats from Vojvodina.
+He was sentenced to 10 years of imprisonment, though due to his time served under the custody of the ICTY pending trial, the sentence was declared served.

+In August 2018, Šešelj would submit a request to the MICT Appeals Chamber to be heard for appeal regarding the 11 April 2018 decision.
+This was denied due to an absence of evidence in his request that the previous appeal judgement contained errors or that his procedural rights had been violated.

 Personal life

-Šešelj's wife, Jadranka Šešelj (Serbian Cyrillic: Јадранка Шешељ) was born in Podujevo on 11 October 1960.
+Šešelj's wife, Jadranka Šešelj (Serbian Cyrillic: Јадранка Шешељ) was born in Podujevo on 13 April 1960.
 She participated in the President of Serbia elections in 2012 but failed to pass the first round gaining 3.78% of the votes.
 She is a member of the SRS.